Bioenergy in Turkey: Biogas

 There is significant biogas generation potential in Turkey.
 More than eighty five million tons of animal waste is produced annually in Turkey.
 This could be used to produce over 1.8 million tons of oil equivalent (toe).
 With plant waste included the potential raises to over 5.3 million tons of oil equivalent (toe).
+A 2022 study estimated the country's biogas potential at 7 billion m3 per year.
 However, only 85 biogas facilities with 36 plants are currently in operation in Turkey.

-Landfill power is in operation and under construction, including the European side of Istanbul.
+Eastern and Central Anatolia have the greatest potential for electricity generation from animal waste.
+The world's largest landfill gas power plant began operating in 2020 in Istanbul.

 Biofuel

 One percent of fuel requirements in Turkey are produced by biofuels, with an estimated increase of seven percent in 2023.

 Biojet production is hoped to be certified in 2022.
 A biodiesel plant is planned.
+The European Union and Ministry of Industry and Technology funded the establishment of a biorefinery in Istanbul, which converts processes algae biomass into biofuel and other products.

 Bioethanol

 In 2011, Turkish Energy Regulatory Agency (EMRA) mandated biofuel blending for bioethanol (2%) and biodiesel (1%).
 Approximately 1.5 million tons of biodiesel and 3 million tons of bioethanol are produced in Turkey.
 Sugar beets are the main source of bioethanol production in Turkey, followed by corn and wheat, with a yearly production of 15, 4.3 and 20 tons per year, respectively.